hololinked-dev/docs/docs/beginners-guide/articles/actions.md

 ## Payload Validation

-Arguments are loosely typed and may need to be constrained with a schema based on the robustness the developer is expecting in their application:
+If arguments are loosely typed, the action will be invoked with given payload without any validation.
+One may validate them manually inside the method.
+However, one can also specify the expected argument schema using either `JSON Schema` or `pydantic` models:

 <a id="actions-argument-schema"></a>
 === "JSON Schema"

     === "Single Argument"

-        Just specify the expected type of the argument (with or without name)
+        Specify the expected type of the argument (with or without name)

-        ```py title="Input Schema" linenums="1"
+        ```py title="Input Schema" linenums="1" hl_lines="8"
         --8<-- "docs/beginners-guide/code/thing_example_2.py:189:192"
         --8<-- "docs/beginners-guide/code/thing_example_2.py:210:222"
         ```